Success & Failure Choices

 Government of Brazil

-In 2003, the government of Brazil began making small monthly payments (less than $100 to a little over $100) directly to poor families on conditions for both mothers and children.
+In 2003, the government of Brazil began making conditional cash transfers known as Bolsa Familia directly to poor families on conditions for both mothers and children.
+The transfers ranged from less than $100 to a little over $100 and required three conditions.
 Mothers must receive prenatal and postnatal care.
 Children must receive all vaccinations and stay in school until 17 years of age with high attendance.
-Poverty in Brazil has decreased, education levels have increased, health has improved, and local economies have improved because these families buy food, clothing, shoes, and school supplies.
+Poverty in Brazil decreased, education levels increased, health improved, and local economies improved because these families could buy food, clothing, shoes, and school supplies.
 Brazil’s domestic economy improved, in part because poor families had more money to spend.
 The Brazilian government was foresighted enough to know that improving the health and education of poor children would benefit the country.
 Brazil was one of the first countries to recover from the worldwide recession.
 It is part of the BRICS countries (Brazil, Russia, India, China, and South Africa) that have grown in wealth and influence.

 “Bolsa Familia: Changing the Lives of Millions in Brazil”